 La Plata project

-MSI is partnering with Metallic Minerals to monitoring water quality in watersheds surrounding the La Plata Project, which aims to explore our mineral rich region and uncover copper occurrences in the La Plata Mountains.
+MSI is monitoring water quality in watersheds surrounding the La Plata Project, which aims to explore our mineral rich region and uncover copper occurrences in the La Plata Mountains.
 The streams we will be focusing on for this project will be the La Plata River and the East Mancos River.

-To learn more about the La Plata Project specifcally, click here.
+To learn more about the La Plata Project through Metallic Minerals, click here.

 Sampling events